J. Harvie Wilkinson III: Federal judicial service

-On November 10, 1983, as Wilkinson briefly returned to teach at the University of Virginia School of Law as a full professor, President Ronald Reagan nominated him to the United States Court of Appeals for the Fourth Circuit seat vacated by Judge John D. Butzner Jr., who retired.
+On November 10, 1983, as Wilkinson briefly returned to teach at the University of Virginia School of Law as a full professor, President Ronald Reagan nominated him to the Fourth Circuit seat vacated by Judge John D. Butzner Jr., who had recently retired.
 Despite some controversy and after hearings on November 16, 1983, and February 22, 1984, the United States Senate confirmed Wilkinson on August 9, 1984, by a 58–39 vote.
 He received his commission on August 13, 1984.

-From 1996 to 2003, Wilkinson served as the court's chief judge, during which time he wrote and published his fourth book, One Nation Indivisible: How Ethnic Separatism Threatens America (1997).
+Wilkinson served as the chief judge of the Fourth Circuit from 1996 to 2003, during which time he wrote and published his fourth book, One Nation Indivisible: How Ethnic Separatism Threatens America (1997).
 In 2003, Judge Wilkinson wrote the majority opinion upholding the right of the United States government to detain Yaser Esam Hamdi indefinitely without access to counsel or a court.
 Hamdi was a U.S. citizen captured during the U.S. invasion of Afghanistan, and the U.S. Supreme Court ultimately overturned that decision.

-With the announcement of Chief Justice Rehnquist's illness in the fall of 2004, many commentators listed Wilkinson as a potential Bush nominee to the Supreme Court.
-Wilkinson agreed to an interview with The New York Times, reportedly undermining his candidacy amongst the Bush inner circle.
+As early as August 2000, Wilkinson was viewed as a potential Supreme Court nominee should George W. Bush win the 2000 presidential election.
+With the announcement of Chief Justice Rehnquist's illness in the fall of 2004, NPR reported Wilkinson remained on the short list as a potential replacement.
+After Bush was re-elected in 2004, Wilkinson was viewed as amongst Bush's favorites as a potential new Chief Justice.
+Wilkinson agreed to an interview with the New York Times, reportedly undermining his candidacy amongst the Bush inner circle.

 In 2006, Wilkinson penned an op-ed article in The Washington Post, castigating both the left and right on the issue of gay marriage.
-Writing that the "American constitutional tradition" has been a "chief casualty in the struggle over same-sex marriage", Wilkinson opined that marriage should be regulated through ordinary legislative means and opposed "the rush to constitutionalize" the dispute.
+Writing that the "American constitutional tradition" has been a "chief casualty in the struggle over same-sex marriage", Wilkinson opined that marriage should be regulated through ordinary legislative means and he opposed "the rush to constitutionalize" the dispute.